What to Expect at a USCIS Biometrics Appointment

 The language is only displayed in English or Spanish.
 If you require a different foreign language, USCIS recommends that you select the appropriate language translation and review it before you appear for your ASC appointment.

-When to Be Concerned About a Biometric Services Appointment
+When to Be Concerned About a Biometrics Appointment

-However, if you think you might have a criminal record, contact an immigration lawyer before going to a USCIS biometrics appointment.
+However, if you think you might have a criminal record or past immigration violations, contact an immigration lawyer before going to a USCIS biometrics appointment.
 (If you think you might have a criminal record, you should contact an immigration lawyer before filing any USCIS form.)
 Some crimes will make you ineligible for immigration benefits.
 A lawyer can request a background check before USCIS does and deal with it as necessary.

-Once you have completed your biometrics appointment, you will be given a stamp on your appointment notice confirming that you attended.
+Before you leave the biometrics appointment, personnel should provide a stamp on your appointment notice confirming that you attended.
 Keep this document safe.
 It serves as proof if USCIS cannot find its record stating that you attended the appointment.

 If you get another biometrics appointment notice in the following weeks, don’t panic.
 This is usually the result of smudged prints, and fingerprints will need to be retaken to complete the background check.
 USCIS will not charge an additional fee.